Syesha Mercado: Overview

-She auditioned for American Idol Season 7 in Miami, Florida, singing "Think" by Aretha Franklin where she made it to Hollywood with all three judges saying 'yes'.
+She auditioned for the seventh season of American Idol in Miami, Florida, singing "Think" by Aretha Franklin where she made it to Hollywood with all three judges saying 'yes'.
 When she arrived in Hollywood she had lost her voice and insisted on going on vocal rest.
 She was seen communicating through paper and pen to the camera throughout the week.
 She sang "Chain of Fools" and was accepted into the top 24.
-She was the only female in the top 3 and was voted off on May 14 allowing fellow contestants David Archuleta and David Cook a chance to compete in the finale and joining Kimberley Locke and Jax as the female contestants to get voted off in the top 3 to allow two male contestants to compete in the finale.
+She was the only female in the top three and was voted off on May 14 allowing fellow contestants David Archuleta and David Cook to compete in the finale.
+She thus joined Kimberley Locke and Jax as the female contestants to get voted off in the top three to allow two male contestants to compete in the finale.

 Despite good reviews from the judges, Mercado had been in the bottom three or two five times without being voted off.
-This led to her tying up with season one fellow 3rd place finalist, Nikki McKibbin, for the most weeks spent in the bottom three or two at the time until season fourteen 4th place finalist, Rayvon Owen, was featured in that same position six different times.
+This meant a tie with first season fellow 3rd place finalist, Nikki McKibbin, for the most weeks spent in the bottom three or two at the time.
+Later, fourteen season fourth place finalist, Rayvon Owen, was featured in that same position six different times.
 Some commentators, including American Idol judge Simon Cowell, believed her style was more suited for Broadway than pop music.